 Anytime!
 It’s Italy! 😉

-Summer in Italy can be hot, crowded, and more expensive as it is the most popular time to visit, and a great time to visit the Cinque Terre.
+Summer in Italy can be hot, crowded, and expensive as it is the most popular and a great time to visit the Cinque Terre.

-So if you want to spend time in the big cities, as our Italy travel itinerary suggests, then you may consider taking your trip to Italy in the shoulder season instead.
+So if you want to spend time in the big cities, as our Italy travel itinerary suggests, you may consider visiting Italy in the shoulder season instead.

 Transportation Options in Italy

-One of the many things that I love about Italy, well really all of Europe, is the ease of travel.
+One of the many things that I love about Italy, well, all of Europe, is the ease of travel.

-Just be sure that you follow our tips mentioned below when traveling by train on your trip to Italy.
-You definitely don’t want to mess up and have to pay a fine while on vacation!
+You don’t want to mess up and have to pay a fine while on vacation!